skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 with our forces, you've done the Alidian army a great service.
 You're entitle to the reward.
 You earned it."

-Noreeno then hands Skeeve 2000g.
+Noreeno then hands Skeeve 2000 gold.

-Noreeno then tells Skeeve that he is in charge of issuing Travel Papers.
+Noreeno then tells Skeeve that he is in charge of issuing travel papers.
 He offers six sets of travel papers if Skeeve and his party will do a job for him.
 He asks that Skeeve find his friends and bring them in.